cypherhat/myprovider/README.md

-# The Enterprise Security Terraform plugin
+# The Immutability Terraform plugin

 This is a [native Terraform plugin](https://www.terraform.io/docs/plugins/basics.html).
 The purpose of the plugin is to provide an application with secrets during provisioning.
 This includes: